LafeLabs/PostCapitalistIndustry/skeletron.md

 Skeletron is the skeletal system of the technology.
 There are many ways for a physical technology to have a skeletal system, but the one I choose for this work is based primarily off wooden sticks.
 Finding a wooden stick and very similar bits of usable finished wood for free can be accomplished almost anywhere humans live.

+Skeletron should not just be wood: it is clear that plastic, salvaged from containers and heat and pressure welded, should be part of this.
+How to build standard structural elements of plastic, how to weld it, how to build the weld tool.

 # How to Build

 use of direct drive and motors to build power tools to shape it, how to scale, how to do